Stability studies on subtractively-fabricated CMOS-compatible superconducting transmon qubits: Single-cooldown stability

 \subsubsection{Measurement-induced state transitions}

-In this section, we discuss the fluctuations in $\Delta_\mathrm{m}$ experienced by B.3. \autoref{fig:A3_IQ}.a and \autoref{fig:A3_IQ}.b show the results of two separate single-shot measurements performed on B.3, the first with a low $\Delta_\mathrm{m}$ and the second with high $\Delta_\mathrm{m}$. \autoref{fig:A3_IQ}.a (low $\Delta_\mathrm{m}$) corresponds to the expected result for a two-level system.
-In \autoref{fig:A3_IQ}.b, we observe that measurement points prepared in the excited state spread over the IQ plane, moving the IQ blobs away from each other and increasing $\Delta_\mathrm{m}$.
-This behavior could be attributed to measurement-induced state transitions\cite{connolly2025full, dumas2024measurement, Sshillito2022dynamics}, also referred to as ionization\cite{dumas2024measurement, Sshillito2022dynamics}, which occurs When certain numbers of photons are present in the resonator cavity.
-In this scenario, the spread of the excited state blob could be the result of the qubit decaying back to the first excited state.
+In this section, we discuss the fluctuations in $\Delta_\mathrm{m}$ experienced by B.3, which could be observed in \autoref{fig:B.3}. \autoref{fig:A3_IQ}.a and \autoref{fig:A3_IQ}.b show the results of two separate state discrimination measurements performed on B.3: the first with a relatively low $\Delta_\mathrm{m}$ taken at the time (N), and the second with high $\Delta_\mathrm{m}$ taken at the time (I).
+Times (I) and (N) are indicated in \autoref{fig:B.3}.
+In this comparison, \autoref{fig:A3_IQ}.a with low $\Delta_\mathrm{m}$ corresponds to the expected result for a two-level system.
+In \autoref{fig:A3_IQ}.b, we observe that measurement points prepared in the excited state forming almost 3 connected blobs in the IQ plane, moving the blobs centers away from each other and increasing $\Delta_\mathrm{m}$.
+This behavior could be attributed to measurement-induced state transitions\cite{connolly2025full, dumas2024measurement, Sshillito2022dynamics}, also referred to as ionization\cite{dumas2024measurement, Sshillito2022dynamics}, which occurs when certain numbers of photons are present in the resonator cavity.
+In this scenario, the spread of the excited state blob could be the result of either the qubit decaying back to the first excited state during readout or hybridization (superposition of the ionized state and the first excited state).
 We hypothesize that the sudden switching between the two cases (\autoref{fig:A3_IQ}.a and \autoref{fig:A3_IQ}.b) and consequently the $\Delta_\mathrm{m}$ fluctuations could be due to fluctuations in the photon number in the readout cavity.